 Akitas are some of the most popular dogs in the world, ranking 46 out of 193 for American Kennel Club breed popularity.
 These heavy-boned pups may tip the scales, but they are profusely loyal and want nothing more than a best human friend.
-This highly-renowned Japanese dog is bold and protective of family members, and will provide excellent companionship for its owners.
+The highly-renowned Japanese Akita dog breed is bold and protective of family members, and will provide excellent companionship for its owners.

 Akitas are medium-energy dogs that are playful, watchful and independent thinkers.
 Just like any dog, Akitas need a highly nutritious diet to thrive, and some experts recommend giving them less calorie-dense meals in their senior years.
 These pups need to get their exercise in every single day.
 If they are worn out, they are more likely to be quiet and well mannered in the home.
 Though they are prone to hip dysplasia and progressive retinal atrophy, they are known to live healthy lifespans of 10-12 years.

-- Personality: Quiet, stubborn, loyal and very protective.
+Akitas are quiet, stubborn, loyal, and very protective.
 They are up for a challenge, and will do whatever it takes to ensure their family is safe.
 They are typically sweet to family members and people they know well, but do not take kindly to strangers or other animals.

 Through generations of breeding, Akitas were developed to be large and adaptable hunting dogs that worked in packs.
 Akitas have even-keeled personalities until they see a threat or perhaps another animal.
 They are known for hunting smaller prey like rodents, birds, and other wildlife, and will be aggressive towards strangers if owners are not around to tell them otherwise.